 - Constructing the zero‐coupon equivalent yield curve

-- The government bond “strip” curve
+- The government bond “strips” curve

 - Using zero‐coupon discount factors in the price discovery process

-- Price-yield relationship for option-free bonds
+- Understanding the price-yield relationship for option-free bonds

 - Determinants of bond price sensitivity